 Energy, in the form of electricity or natural gas, accounts for the majority of campus utilities.
 Electricity is primarily used for cooling, lighting, and powering general appliances and computers.
 Natural gas is primarily used for powering boilers and other steam system components that warm buildings on campus.

 Trends.
-Energy use over the past nine years has remained mostly consistent, with a peak in 2018 and a dip in 2020 due to a decrease in campus occupancy during the pandemic.
-In 2021, we started seeing a slight year-over-year increase in energy use as faculty, staff, and students returned to campus on a more regular schedule, as well as the addition of two new buildings to campus, Garvey Hall in 2023 and the Conway School of Nursing Building in 2024.
+Energy use over the past decade has remained mostly consistent, with a peak in FY 2019 and a dip in FY 2021 due to a decrease in campus occupancy during the pandemic.
+In FY 2022, we started seeing a slight year-over-year increase in energy use as faculty, staff, and students returned to campus on a more regular schedule, as well as the addition of two new buildings to campus: Garvey Hall in FY 2024 and the Conway School of Nursing Building in FY 2025.

 Ideas for Saving Energy

-To help us achieve this goal, students can make minor changes to their daily habits to save energy:
+To further our energy savings, students can make minor changes to their daily habits:

 For more tips, read our blog post about how you can help conserve energy on campus!